pkuwwt/my_reading_notes/papers/SuperPoint.md

   * Add sample points by transformation
   * The loss function is the difference between the outputs of original and transformed image

+The algorithm is claimed to be better than LIFT, SIFT, and ORB.

 ## Reference